Saturday, September 21, 2024

 The Slender Sedge's tawny monoculture is livened by occasional patches of Marsh St. John's Wort, with its leaves of an almost incandescent hot-pink.

 Update, 2024: I am happy to report that this species of Marsh St. John's Wort was just as beautiful as ever this year.
-As was the Slender Sedge.
+As were the Slender Sedge and the Canada Rush, pictured below.

 Not a ridged-stem sedge but rather a round-stemmed rush, Canada Rush (Juncus canadensis) was bearing dark-maroon spikelets that stood out against the background of pale Slender Sedge.